Word-Representable Co-Bipartite Graphs: Vertex Ordering, Representation Number, Speed, and Entropy: Representation number

 \begin{proof} According to Theorem \ref{comp}, a co-bipartite graph $G$ is a circle graph if and only if $G$ is a permutation graph.
 According to Theorem \ref{2unf}, only circle graphs have a representation number equal to $2$.
 Furthermore, according to Theorem \ref{repn}, we know that the representation number of any word-representable co-bipartite graph is at most $3$.
-Therefore, if $G$ is a word-representable co-bipartite graph but not a permutation graph, its representation number is $3$.
+Therefore, if $G$ is a word-representable co-bipartite graph but not a permutation graph, its representation number is $3$. \end{proof} After determining the representation number, we now study the number of labelled word-representable co-bipartite graphs on $n$ vertices.
+In the next subsection, we determine the speed and entropy of this class.